'Who poisoned Navalny?', nervous EU asks Russia

 "Russian people, as well as the international community, are demanding the facts," EU foreign relations chief Josep Borrell added.

-Navalny was attacked with a nerve agent that inhibits breathing, Charité had confirmed earlier in the day, prompting the EU alarm.
+Navalny was poisoned with a nerve agent that inhibits breathing, Charité had confirmed earlier in the day, prompting the alarm.

-A German NGO had flown him out of Russia to Berlin for treatment last weekend, but German authorities feared for his safety even in the heart of Europe.
+A German NGO had flown him out of Russia for treatment after he collapsed last weekend, but German authorities feared for his safety even in the heart of Europe.

 "Because there is a certain probability of a poison attack, protection is necessary," Merkel's spokesman, Steffen Seibert, told press on Monday.

-Germans shared photos of police outside the clinic on social media.
+Germans shared photos of police outside Navalny's clinic on social media.

 "Does Putin want to have him [Navalny] killed in Berlin too?", German tabloid newspaper Bild also asked in an online debate, referring to Russian president Vladimir Putin.

-The security fears came after Germany recently accused Russia of ordering an assassination of an exiled opponent in broad daylight in a Berlin park last year.
+The security fears came after Germany recently accused Russia of assassinating an exiled opponent in a Berlin park last summer.

-The fears also came after Austria arrested two Russians for murdering an adversary in Vienna in July.
+Austria also arrested two Russians for a political murder in Vienna in July.

-And they came after the UK accused the Kremlin of poisoning a former spy in Britain in 2018, in a long list of lethal operations on both European and domestic territory.
+And the UK has accused the Kremlin of poisoning a former spy in Britain in 2018, in a long list of lethal operations on both European and Russian domestic territory.

-"It's just a touch suspicious that someone [Navalny] vehemently opposed to the Russian state should fall ill in this way," Hamish de Bretton-Gordon, a UK chemical and biological weapons expert, told British newspaper The Guardian.
+"It's just a touch suspicious that someone [Navalny] vehemently opposed to the Russian state should fall ill in this way," Hamish de Bretton-Gordon, a UK chemical and biological weapons expert, told British newspaper The Guardian on Monday.

 For its part, Russia tried to cast doubt on Charité's findings.